klovercloud/odoo-example/README.md

 ####
 ### Run in KloverCloud
+**Database**
-- Create a PostgreSQL Server
+- Create a Postgres Server with a PgAdmin
+- Connect to your Postgres Server via PgAdmin and create a user for odoo having the priviledge to create databases
+- Do not create any database for odoo
+####
+**Application**
 - On-board this repository as Application
 - Assign minimum 1vCPU and 2.75GB RAM
 - Persistent Volume is required (Min 10 GB)